Museums and galleries that make you feel good

 Lightroom

 Be dazzled by epic installations at London's Lightroom, where artists and creatives use revolutionary technologies to create innovative and immersive works of art in a vast space.
-You'll probably leave here feeling mesmerised.
+Open now at the venue is Vogue: Inventing the Runway, a mesmeric exhibition tracing the evolution of fashion shows from the 20th century to the present day.

 Baltic Centre for Contemporary Art

-Towering over the River Tyne, the Baltic is a former flour mill converted into a centre for contemporary art with six floors.
+Towering over the River Tyne, the Baltic is a former flour mill converted into a centre for contemporary art across six floors.
 These comprise gallery spaces, a viewing platform, a restaurant, a library, a sensory playroom and a great gift shop, making it a very fun building to explore.
 There's also an incredible exhibition programme, showing leading contemporary artists from around the world.
+Don't miss their current exhibition Mani Kambo: Axis Mundi, a new commission from the multidisciplinary artist that explores the inner spirit through totemic symbols.

 Yorkshire Sculpture Park